Lidiya Taran: Career

 Taran also participated in the third season of the project "I Dance for You".

+Taran was the voice actress for Griselda the Grievous in the Ukrainian dub for the film How to Train Your Dragon: The Hidden World (2019).

+Awards and honors

+In 2003, Taran became the first woman to win a Teletriumph Award in the "Sports commentator" category.

 Personal life

-Until August 2010, Taran was married to the presenter Andriy Domanskyi, with whom she has a daughter Vasilyna.
+Until August 2010, Taran lived with the presenter Andriy Domanskyi, with whom she has a daughter Vasilyna.